patroytall/patrick-roy-me/src/about/index.md

 I love to make people smile with my not so funny humour.
 They seem to enjoy it so I keep going at it.

+## Management

+There is an infinite amount of work; do some yourself, delegate most of it, and ignore the rest.

+Build solid relationships.
+You will need them to face the storms and reach far away lands.

+Gratification comes from seeing your product improve; the work of countless people toward a common objective.

+The movie would be a thousand shades of grey; every decision is based on partial information.

 ## Software

 Software is never perfect; it must be good enough to generate revenue exceeding its development costs.